LeToNode/Play2.0-CN-doc/scalaGuide/main/forms/ScalaFormHelpers.md

 </div>
 ```

 > **Note:** This is just a sample.
 You can make it as complicated as you need it.
-You have also access to the original field using `@elements.field`.
+You also have access to the original field using `@elements.field`.

-Now create somewhere an `FieldConstructor` using this template function:
+Now create a `FieldConstructor` using this template function:

 ```
 object MyHelpers {